edwin6/TTRP_Results/README.md

 Note that the results to my PhD thesis:
 Reynolds, E. (2021).
 Modelling, Solution and Evaluation Techniques for Train Timetable Rescheduling via Optimisation".
 PhD Thesis.
 Lancaster University. are also in this repo.
-Archives concaster_ttrp, derby_speedprofile and doncaster_fairness contain results from Cahpter 5, 6 and 7 respectively.
+Archives concaster_ttrp, derby_speedprofile and doncaster_fairness contain results from Chapter 5, 6 and 7 respectively.